Table of Contents

 Example Program – Alert, Confirm and Prompt

-Before you start the exercise, create a new folder – Exercise 08 and save your JavaScript file and the HTML page inside this folder.
+Before you start the exercise, create a new folder – Exercise 08.
+When you create JavaScript file and HTML document, save it in this folder.

 JavaScript File – Alert.js